Religion of the Shang dynasty: Ancestor spirits

 Shang ancestor worship possessed characteristics of an impersonalised cult, in which the spirits of dead royals were deprived of their individuality upon becoming ancestors.
 These spirits constituted what modern scholars describe as a "generational hierarchy", with the power of its members determined by seniority.
 Predynastic ancestors were the most powerful, with the power to influence weather and crops.
 In contrast, recently dead ancestors might only cause personal trouble, such as haunting the living king with nightmares.
 Ancestor spirits could intercede with the High God Di, and they could also inflict severe calamities if they were not appeased with the proper rituals.

-The Shang also revered female ancestor spirits, including the mothers and consorts of mainline kings – except for the wives of the first four Predynastic spirits.
-Shang texts mention female ancestors causing the king's illness.
-They also occasionally describe female ancestors as being unfriendly and angry, which would thereafter result in the ancestors receiving offerings.
-In general, female ancestors did not receive a similar level of reverence as male ancestors, being the focus of only one-sixth of Shang rituals, possibly due to the fact that their jurisdiction was seen as being limited to reproduction.
+The Shang to a certain degree revered female ancestor spirits, including the mothers and consorts of mainline kings – except for the wives of the first four Predynastic ancestors.
+Shang texts mention female ancestors causing the king's illness, and they occasionally refer to angry and unfriendly ancestresses who would thereafter receive offerings.
+However, female ancestors generally did not receive a similar level of reverence as male ancestors, being the focus of only one-sixth of Shang rituals, possibly due to the fact that their jurisdiction was seen as being limited to reproduction.
 Women attested in oracle bone inscriptions included Mu Ji (母己), Bi Bing (妣丙), and most prominently Fu Hao, the consort of Wu Ding, who was referred to as Mu Xin (母辛) and Bi Xin (妣辛) after her death.

 Former Lords and other deities

-Another group consists of ancestor-like spirits that were probably recognised by a general population outside of the royal clan, and it was some members of this group that later reappeared in traditional Chinese literature.
-The most prominent spirits in this group – which the Shang called the but referred to by modern scholarship as the – include Wang Hai (王亥) and Nao (獶, alternatively read as Kui or Jun), whose names were written with pictographic characters.
-The powers of these two, who were more likely mythological than historical spirits, outranked those of the highest Shang ancestors, ranging from affecting the weather to influencing the king.
+Within the Shang pantheon there existed a group of ancestor-like spirits that were probably recognised by a general population outside of the royal clan, and it was also some of these spirits that later reappeared in traditional Chinese literature.
+The most prominent spirits in this group – which the Shang called the but referred to by modern scholarship as the – include Wang Hai (王亥) and Nao (獶, alternatively read as Kui or Jun).
+The powers of these two outranked those of the highest Shang ancestors, ranging from affecting the weather to influencing the king.

-The Former Lords also comprised spirits whom modern scholars identify as former Shang ministers with the postmortem ability to curse the living, such as Xue Wu, Xian Wu, Huang Yin, and Yi Yin.
-The latter was accompanied by a consort named Yi Shi, and was able to control rain and ensure good harvests.
-Some spirits were categorised together with Nao and Wang Hai, namely Ji (季) and Wang Heng (王恆).
+Also mentioned as Former Lords were Ji (季) and Wang Gen (王亙).
+This category also comprised spirits whom modern scholars identify as former Shang ministers with the postmortem ability to curse the living, such as Xue Wu, Xian Wu, Huang Yin, and Yi Yin; the latter was accompanied by a consort named Yi Shi, and was able to control rain and ensure good harvests.
 Also in the Shang pantheon was E (娥), whose categorisation status was unclear, and Mo Xi, who in later literature was mentioned as a consort of the last Xia dynasty ruler Jie.